 SPIRITUAL LIFE COMMITTEE

-The Spiritual Life Committee wants to support the GH mission while helping residents understand the current cultural upheavals over racism.
-Over the next year, the Committee and its Senior Quest for Meaning subcommittee will be offering a number of opportunities to explore the topic of becoming an anti-racist.
+The Spiritual Life Committee wants to support the Goodwin Living mission while helping residents understand the current cultural upheavals over racism.
+The Committee and its Senior Quest for Meaning subcommittee continue to offer a number of opportunities to explore the topic of becoming an anti-racist.

 Below are lists of information you may find useful as we learn more about systemic racism and consider our own responses.

 - If you are surprised or confused by what you feel or learn, embrace those insights with an open heart.
 Ask yourself, "What am I able to learn through this?" or "What is my heart telling me?"